-As part of our commitment to social and environmental causes in New Zealand, Pathfinder and Alvarium executives may hold governance positions with one or more Charity Partners.
+As part of our commitment to social and environmental causes in New Zealand, Pathfinder and Alvarium executives may hold governance positions with one or more of the organisations that we support.

 4. Material contracts, policies and documents

 Below are material documents in relation to the Scheme and the Funds: